juxor/afaq/markdown/secI3.md

-developed to fit the needs of a local market and a narrowly-restricted production."_ The aim is _"to reintroduce into industry the communal spirit, by re-fashioning industrialism in such a way as to set the communal motives free to co-operate."_ [**Guild Socialism Reststed**, pp. 45-6 and p.
+developed to fit the needs of a local market and a narrowly-restricted production."_ The aim is _"to reintroduce into industry the communal spirit, by re-fashioning industrialism in such a way as to set the communal motives free to co-operate."_ [**Guild Socialism Restated**, pp. 45-6 and p.
 46]

-The obvious implication of Leninist comments arguments against anarchist ideas on industrial transformation after a revolution is that they think that a socialist society will basically be the same as capitalism, using the technology, industry and industrial structure developed under class society without change (as noted in [section H.3.12](secH3.html#sech312), Lenin did suggest that was the case).
+The obvious implication of Leninist comments arguments against anarchist ideas on industrial transformation after a revolution is that they think that a socialist society will basically be the same as capitalism, using the technology, industry and industrial structure developed under class society without change (as noted in [section H.3.12](secH3.html#sech312) , Lenin did suggest that was the case).
 Needless to say, capitalist industry, as Kropotkin was aware, has not developed neutrally nor purely because of technical needs.
 Rather it has been distorted by the twin requirements to maintain capitalist profits and power.
 One of the first tasks of a social revolution will be to transform the industrial structure, not keep it as it is.
 You cannot use capitalist means for socialist ends.
-So while we will "inherent" an industrial structure from capitalism it would be the greatest possible error to leave it unchanged and an even worse one to accelerate the processes by which capitalists maintain and increase their power (i.e. centralisation and
+So while we will "inherit" an industrial structure from capitalism it would be the greatest possible error to leave it unchanged and an even worse one to accelerate the processes by which capitalists maintain and increase their power (i.e. centralisation and